ssamatkar/DevOps-Essentials/README.md

 #### Note: You may replace 'yourname' with your actual first name (lines 3 and 5).

 ```
+#!/bin/bash

+# Navigate to the Jenkins workspace
-cd ~
+cd /home/ubuntu/workspace/hello-world/

+# Copy the WAR file to the root directory
-cp -f /home/ubuntu/workspace/hello-world/target/hello-world-war-1.0.0.war .
+cp -f target/hello-world-war-1.0.0.war .

+# Stop and remove the existing Docker container (if it exists)
+sudo docker stop helloworld-container || true
-sudo docker container rm -f yourname-helloworld-container
+sudo docker rm helloworld-container || true

+# Build the Docker image using the Dockerfile in the /home/ubuntu directory
-sudo docker build -t helloworld-image .
+sudo docker build -t helloworld-image -f /home/ubuntu/Dockerfile .

+# Run the Docker container
-sudo docker run -d -p 8080:8080 --name yourname-helloworld-container helloworld-image
+sudo docker run -d -p 8080:8080 --name helloworld-container helloworld-image

 ```
 ---------------------------------------------------------------------
 #### Explanatory Notes of the above Commands:

 The commands you provided are part of the Jenkins job's post-build steps, and they are responsible for building a Docker image and running a Docker container for your Java web application.
 Here's a breakdown of what each command does:

-1. `cd ~`: Change the working directory to the user's home directory.
+1. `cd /home/ubuntu/workspace/hello-world/`: Change the working directory to the Jenkin's workspace

-2. `cp -f /home/ubuntu/workspace/hello-world/target/hello-world-war-1.0.0.war .`: Copy the WAR file (presumably the artifact of your Java web application) from the Jenkins workspace to the current directory (`~`), where you'll perform the Docker build.
+2. `cp -f target/hello-world-war-1.0.0.war .`: Copy the WAR file (presumably the artifact of your Java web application) from the Jenkins workspace to the root directory (`~`), where you'll perform the Docker build.

+3.`sudo docker stop helloworld-container || true`:  Stop any existing Docker container with the name "helloworld-container" forcefully if it exists.

-3. `sudo docker container rm -f yourname-helloworld-container`: Remove any existing Docker container with the name "yourname-helloworld-container" forcefully if it exists.
-You should replace "yourname" with your actual first name.
+4. `sudo docker rm helloworld-container || true`: Remove any existing Docker container with the name "helloworld-container" forcefully if it exists.

-4. `sudo docker build -t helloworld-image .`: Build a Docker image with the tag "helloworld-image" based on the Dockerfile located in the current directory (`.`).
+5. `sudo docker build -t helloworld-image -f /home/ubuntu/Dockerfile .`: Build a Docker image with the tag "helloworld-image" based on the Dockerfile located in the current directory (`.`).
 The Dockerfile you created earlier specifies how the image should be built.

-5. `sudo docker run -d -p 8080:8080 --name yourname-helloworld-container helloworld-image`: Run a Docker container named "yourname-helloworld-container" from the "helloworld-image" image.
+6. `sudo docker run -d -p 8080:8080 --name helloworld-container helloworld-image`: Run a Docker container named "helloworld-container" from the "helloworld-image" image.
 This container will be detached (`-d`) and will map port 8080 on the host to port 8080 inside the container.
-You should replace "yourname" with your actual first name.

 After running these commands, your Java web application should be deployed inside a Docker container, and it will be accessible on port 8080 of your Docker host.